 The Noise Next Door return to Brighton

-Local improv stars The Noise Next Door have been on a national tour for months but you can catch them in their old stomping ground of the Komedia in Brighton on 15 March and later in June and September.
+Local improv stars The Noise Next Door have been on a national tour for months but you can catch them in their old stomping ground of the Komedia in Brighton on selected dates.

 I’ve seen them a few of times now and have been really impressed.
 I also got my sister tickets for Christmas when they were down her way and she texted me rave reviews in the interval.